2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Ramified extensions in odd residue characteristic: generalities

-Moreover, the assumptions on $f$ mean that $C$ is semistable over $K$ (see, for example, \cite[Example 10.3.29]{MR1917232}).
-We begin by describing a method for computing the ratio $\frac{c(J/L)}{c(J/K)}$, at least up to squares, for general semistable curves and then apply it to our particular case.
-Secondly, we compute $c(J^L/K)$ (again up to squares) by analysing the minimal regular model of the quadratic twist $C^L$ of $C$ by $L$.
-Since $C^L$ will no longer be semistable, we use results from \Cref{main unramified section} instead.
+Thus for this section we fix a ramified quadratic extension $L/K$, and fix a hyperelliptic curve $C/K$ with semistable reduction.
+As usual we denote by $J$ the Jacobian of $C$.
+Recall from \Cref{norm map as Tamagawa numbers} that, since $K$ has odd residue characteristic, we can express the cokernel of the local norm map in terms of Tamagawa numbers:

-As we shall see, the terms of \Cref{Kramer Tunnell} involving deficiency and root numbers will naturally appear as part of the computations detailed above.
+We begin by describing a method for computing the ratio $\frac{c(J/L)}{c(J/K)}$ up to rational squares for general semistable curves.
+Separately, we will compute $c(J^L/K)$ up to squares by analysing the minimal regular model of the quadratic twist of $C$ by $L$.
+Since $C^L/K$ is not semistable, we use results from \Cref{proof of compatibility} to facilitate this computation.
+As we shall see, the terms in \Cref{Kramer Tunnell} involving deficiency and root numbers will naturally appear along the way.
+For a more precise description of the strategy for proving \Cref{prop:ram_cases_of_conjecture}, see \Cref{ram:strategy} below.